-- OpenBSD is extensively documented. - man x gives you the documentation for command x (the viewer is less, so you can quit it with 'q'). - To search for a command for a purpose try man -k s where s is the word you're interested in. - Never rule out Google as a source of help.
+- OpenBSD is extensively documented. - man x gives you the documentation for command x (the viewer is less, so you can quit it with 'q'). - man -k s searches program names and brief descriptions for the string 's'. - Never rule out Google as a source of help.